Carine Kanimba: Early life and Family

-Advocacy for Rusesabagina’s Release
+Advocacy for Rusesabagina's Release

 During her university years, Carine had been an active participant in human rights matters including serving on the board of directors for the NU Community for Human Rights.
 Her true foray into the public eye began after the arrest of her father in August 2020, when he was abducted on a flight he had been tricked to believe was headed to Burundi, and flown blindfolded to Kigali.
-Carine quit her job as an investment banker in order to help raise awareness about her father’s plight and mobilize resources to get him released.
-Using the de facto slogan #freeRusesabagina, her efforts mainly involved pushing for powerful foreign governments to intervene and compel Paul Kagame’s government to release her father.
+Carine quit her job as an investment banker in order to help raise awareness about her father's plight and mobilize resources to get him released.
+Using the de facto slogan #freeRusesabagina, her efforts mainly involved pushing for powerful foreign governments to intervene and compel Paul Kagame's government to release her father.
 Rusesabagina was put through trial for alleged terrorism charges and in September 2021 sentenced to 25 years in prison.

-A key element of Carine’s campaign has been her ability to galvanize support from high-profile figures and institutions.
-She enlisted the help of celebrities such as Don Cheadle (who played Mr. Rusesabagina in Hotel Rwanda), Scarlet Johansen, Enes Kanter Freedom and Mark Ruffalo to help amplify her concerns about her father’s welfare.
+A key element of Carine's campaign has been her ability to galvanize support from high-profile figures and institutions.
+She enlisted the help of celebrities such as Don Cheadle (who played Mr. Rusesabagina in Hotel Rwanda), Scarlett Johansson, Enes Kanter Freedom and Mark Ruffalo to help amplify her concerns about her father's welfare.
 She also spoke on several occasions in front of important delegations including the US Congress, the European Parliament and various forums relating to democracy and human rights.
-As a result of Carine and her family’s advocacy, a number of breakthroughs materialized.
+As a result of Carine and her family's advocacy, a number of breakthroughs materialized.
 In May 2022, the US declared Rwanda a “hostage-taking nation,” a designation that came with a host of conditions meant to compel the Rwandan government to release Rusesabagina.
-In August 2022, US Secretary of State Anthony Blinken visited Rwanda and had discussions with Kagame’s government about Rusesabagina.
+In August 2022, U.S. Secretary of State Antony Blinken visited Rwanda and had discussions with Kagame's government about Rusesabagina.
 The campaign had also mobilized many other sources of pressure from the highest levels of western governments.

-Eventually, Kagame agreed to commute Rusesabagina’s sentence in March 2023 though it emerged that he had been coerced into a confession and promise that he would not criticize the government any more.
+Eventually, Kagame agreed to commute Rusesabagina's sentence in March 2023 though it emerged that he had been coerced into a confession and promise that he would not criticize the government any more.